The post of Saint Mary’s Vicar is currently vacant.

 Paul enjoys bird watching, reading, walking and football.

 He is married to Gill (who also leads services and preaches at Saint Mary’s) and they have two grown up children.

-Paul Arnold is Saint Mary’s Curate and is involved about once a month at 10.30am as well as afternoon and evening services.
+Paul Arnold is Saint Mary’s Curate and is involved about once a month at 10.30am as well as Messy Church and Godzone.
 Paul was brought up in a Christian household and was a ‘good Christian boy’ until he hit teenage years and began to drift away from church in order to ‘have a good time.’

 Then he met his now wife, Liz, found out that she went to church, and started going again, and heard a voice say ‘Welcome home’.
 He turned around, but there was no-one there.
 He spent the next few years coming to terms with ‘how God could still love me despite all that I had done to wrong him.’